gabrielvlad/assets-cdn/README.md

 # Assets CDN

-This is a simple Pokédex made in React.
-It uses the [PokéAPI](https://pokeapi.co/) to fetch data about Pokémon.
-The application was developed using Create React App toolchain.
+This is a simple repo used as a personal CDN, where I can store my assets and use them on my projects.

 ## Usage